Sameep1234/notes/vault/courses.Semester 5.Embedded Systems.Lecture 2.md

     * ![](/assets/images/2021-09-05-11-02-40.png)
 * OCR: Output Compare Register
     * It is a read/write 8-bit register.
-    * Continuously compared with counter value.
+    * Continuously compared with counter value i.e TCNT value.
-    *
+* OCF: Output Compare flag
-* OCF: Output Compare Flag
+    * If the value compared by the OCR matches the value in TCNT, this flag will be turned on to represent the overflow.

 ## Circuit (Timer 0)
 ![](/assets/images/2021-09-05-10-59-49.png)